Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 1. Filter Management

-- Check filters every 2 weeks during peak usage
+- Check filters every two weeks during peak use.
+I mean look at them, not just think about them

 2. Coil Maintenance